About the GRC

 What is the Gender Relations Center?

-The Gender Relations Center (GRC) promotes moral formation consistent with Catholic identity, mission and values.
-As an office in Student Affairs, the GRC designs and implements programs about healthy relationships, gender and sexuality consistent with the Catholic character of the University.
-It creates dialogue on campus by collaborating with student clubs, other departments at Notre Dame and community organizations in South Bend.
-It is the first and only office of its kind within collegiate student affairs nationwide.
+As an office in the Division of Student Affairs, the GRC designs and implements programs about healthy relationships, gender and sexuality consistent with the Catholic character of the University.
+It creates dialogue on campus by collaborating with student groups, other departments at Notre Dame and community organizations in South Bend.
+It was the first office of its kind within collegiate student affairs nationwide.

 Why is the Gender Relations Center unique?